-In summary, I assure you that there never was at any time

-any promise by me, express or implied, nor any agreement whatsoever concerning a pardon to Mr. Nixon if he were to resign and I became
+In summary, I assure you that there never was at any time any agreement whatsoever concerning a pardon to Mr. Nixon if he were to resign and I were to become President.

-President.

 The first question of H. Res.
 1367 asks whether I or my representative had "specific knowledge of any formal criminal charges pending against Richard M. Nixon."
 The answer is: "no."